The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Incompatible Observables

 \subsection{Hermitian transposition of pseudo-observables}

 But what physical meaning has to be given to an operation involving incompatible observables?
 Since two incompatible observables cannot be measured simultaneously, the \emph{observation order} must be relevant.
-With the term ``observation order'' I mean the order in which the observer delivers to eventually measure the various observables in study, which is obviously relevant in the case of incompatible observables.
+The term ``observation order'' here refers to the sequence in which the observer plans to perform measurements of the various observables under investigation, which is obviously relevant in the case of incompatible observables.
 It is worth to point out that the observation order is independent of the eventual temporal ordering of the observables, since it is experimentally possible to measure \emph{before} an observable relative to a time posterior with respect to the others, by recording, for instance exploiting the \emph{entanglement} mechanism, the information in different instants of time for a subsequent measurement in a whatever order.

 We will then adopt the convention that \emph{in an operation the rightmost observable has to be measured before the leftmost}.

 It is besides clear that an observable, defined through operations on other observables, does not change if one inverts the observation order.